albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 Thank you! to Eddy Crequie for doing the Dutch translation.

+Ein herzliches Dankeschön and Jannik Prinz for setting up the Tavis CI builds.

 Thanks to all beta testers for their effort, patience and ideas: Barry, Jean-Pierre, Brian, Gérard, John, Remi, Paolo, Sam and many others.

 Thanks to Gradus Hageman for his testing efforts, his ideas and for generally pointing me into the right direction.